 Adding embedded analytics to your software comes with tremendous opportunities to expand your business, add value for your customers, increase productivity, and ultimately drive revenue growth.
 In today’s data-driven and highly competitive business environment, embedded analytics is no longer ‘’nice to have’’, but a definite ‘’must-have’’ solution.

 This Product Fit Guide was designed to help walk you through the most important steps involved in finding an embedded analytics vendor that fits your needs.
 Before continuing, take a moment to think about your specific needs and requirements.
 Write them down on a piece of paper and then compare them during your research.

-By the time you finish reading this whitepaper, you’ll have a solid understanding of all the things you need to consider when adding embedded analytics into your software and maybe you’ll have found your perfect match.
+By the time you finish reading this whitepaper, you’ll have a solid understanding of all the things you need to consider when adding embedded analytics into your software, and maybe you’ll have found your perfect match.

 As businesses continue to make analytics and BI their top investment priority, choosing the right embedded analytics vendor to partner with is paramount.
 What features does it offer, how was it built, does it fit in your budget, and is it going to innovate and deliver value in the long term?
-We know you ask yourself these questions and we’re here to help you answer them.
-And moreover, provide you with clear guidance of what you should be looking for before investing in an embedded BI vendor for your unique business needs and use cases.
+We know you ask yourself these questions, and we’re here to help you answer them.
+And moreover, provide you with clear guidance on what you should be looking for before investing in an embedded BI vendor for your unique business needs and use cases.

 In this Product Fit Guide, we’ll explore the following areas:

 - Data sources & visualization

 - Modern, flexible architecture